ncatlab/nlab-content/pages/8/5/6/0/658/content.md

   \,.
 $$

-Indeed, there is an equivalence of bicategories between $V Prof$ and the 2-category of categories and colimit-preserving functors and natural transformation between their presheaf categories.
+Indeed, there is an equivalence of bicategories between $V Prof$ and the 2-category of categories and colimit-preserving functors and natural transformations between their presheaf categories.
 Note that the latter is a [[strict 2-category]] which can thus serve as a "natural" strictification of $V Prof$.

 An explicit statement of this can be found for instance as prop.
 4.2.4 in